 Gunilla Björklund has a PhD in Physical Geography from Uppsala University.
 She is now a consultant on international water policy issues, climate change and land degradation issues.
 She has through GeWa Consulting undertaken consultancy services for among others Stockholm International Water Institute, Sida, SAREC, Global Water Partnership, the Swedish Ministry for the Environment, GEF, UN, UNESCO, UN-Habitat, UNEP, the World Bank and UNDP.
 She has been evaluating GEF-projects for UNEP, UNDP and the World Bank both within International Waters and Land degradation focal areas.
 She has been evaluator of SAREC’s climate policy.
 She was one of the authors of World Water Development Report 3 and of both UNDP’s and UNEP’s Side-publications to this report.
-Among her latest assignments are policy work linked to financing and management for the UN/CCD-secretariat, a Mid-term Evaluation of an ACP-EU Integrated Water Resources Management-project for UNEP, and as member of a MTE-team for the KemI implemented “Toward a non-toxic environment in South East Asia”.
+Among her latest assignments are policy work linked to financing and management for the UN/CCD-secretariat, a Mid-term Evaluation of an ACP-EU Integrated Water Resources Management-project for UNEP, as member of a MTE-team for the KemI implemented “Toward a non-toxic environment in South East Asia” and as a member of the MTR-team for the USAID/Sida/Dutch DGIS-funded Securing Water for Food.
 She was the team leader of the SIWI Independent Evaluation team for the World Bank administrated Nile Basin Trust Fund.
 She has as a sub-consultant to Professional Management, worked on the ex-ante evaluation of 2014-2020 European Maritime and Fisheries Fund for Sweden.
 She was also, as external advisor, working with the GWP Evaluation team on assessing the GWP Strategy 2009-2013 implementation.
 She was one of the lead rapporteurs for the 2015 World Water Week.